kpma1120/mcp-portfolio/README.md

 ---

+### Step 7 — Delete the incorrect Alibaba topic
+**Expected Behavior:** The agent should remove the folder `Alibaba stock performance` while keeping all other topics untouched.
+**Observed Behavior:** Agent does as expected.

 ```bash
 🤔 You: Delete the research topic named exactly “Alibaba stock performance”.
 Do not delete any other topic, including “Alibaba_Stock_Performance”.
 Only remove the topic whose name matches exactly.
 ```